ChileBob/ChileBob/README.md

 - 📫 How to reach me :-
   - Write your email address on a very large banner.
-  - Drag the banner behind a light aircraft around the South American coastline.
+  - Drag the banner behind an aircraft around the South American coastline.
   - Best to do this during the day.

 <!---